 Australia became the first country to make direct-acting antiviral (DAA) therapy available to all patients with HCV independent of stage of fibrosis.
-Health Minister Sussan Ley, made this announcement just before Christmas in 2015, and it was a great Christmas present for people living with hepatitis C and their clinicians, who now had the opportunity to cure a chronic disease, something that is very rare.
-Prescribing started on 1 March 2016 and the uptake has been dramatic and persistent.
+Health Minister Sussan Ley, made this announcement just before Christmas in 2015.
+People living with hepatitis C and their clinicians, now have the opportunity to cure a chronic disease.

 The Viral Hepatitis Clinical Research Program – a rapidly expanding area of clinical research and development within the Kirby Institute, University of New South Wales is producing a monthly newsletter reporting on uptake of DAAs in Australia.